So what's next? You need to know how best to promote your online course.

 If your students find you on Google, they are already on your website, so it's much easier to convince them to sign up for your newsletter, create an account or check one of your course sales pages.

-You also don't have to compete with other creators for the user's attention while they are on your website, unlike in YouTube.
+You also don't have to compete with other creators for the user's attention while they are on your website, unlike YouTube.

 So if you are looking at it from a purely practical perspective, it makes more sense to focus on a blog and get your traffic that way.